workbooks/client_lib/README.markdown

   the timezone is always UTC.
 Depending on your language you may use a call such as `strptime()` to parse such strings into DateTimes and
   `strftime()` to do the reverse.
 Datetime values in Workbooks are represented in the UTC timezone - you should convert to and from local time on the client.
+* `var_date_time` Read and write.
+A Date with an optional Time.
+An attribute of this type will always be alternately accessible via similarly named `*_date` and `*_datetime` attributes, which may be easier for getting/setting values.
+Represented as a comma-separated string of the form "value,flags,timezone".
+    * `value` can be either a Date, or a Datetime, represented in the ISO 8601 format.
+    * `flags` define further information about the value: 0 indicates that the value is a Date, and 1 indicates that the value is a Datetime.
+    * `timezone` is the IANA timezone in which this value was created.
 * `decimal` Read and write.
 A decimal number represented as a decimal string, and stored with a fixed precision and scale providing accurate decimal mathematics.
 The precision is the number of significant digits, while the scale is the number of digits that can be stored following the decimal point.
 For example, the number 123.45 has a precision of 5 and a scale of 2.
 A decimal with a precision of